landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

-summary = "\"I’ve had enough reasonable file formats fired at me in my time to tell you that wasn’t one\" - Sam Fisher" template = "toc_page.html" toc = true date = "2025-10-30" draft = true
+summary = "\"I’ve had enough reasonable file formats fired at me in my time to tell you that wasn’t one\" - Sam Fisher" template = "toc_page.html" toc = true date = "2025-11-06"

 [extra]
 image = "/img/splinter-cell/banner.png"
 image_width = 360
 image_height = 240
-hidden = true
 +++

 [Splinter Cell (2002)](<https://en.wikipedia.org/wiki/Tom_Clancy%27s_Splinter_Cell_(video_game)>) was one of the first games I had on the original Xbox and still remains one of my favorite games of all time.
-The game was developed by Ubisoft using Unreal Engine 2 -- licensed from a small indie dev called Epic Games who continues to use and license its game engine technology for contemporary indie games such as _Fortnite_ and _Halo: Campaign Evolved_.
+The game was developed by Ubisoft using Unreal Engine 2 -- licensed from a small indie dev called Epic Games who continues to use and license its game engine technology for contemporary small-budget indie games such as _Fortnite_ and _Halo: Campaign Evolved_.

-Video games were how I got into programming/hacking and I still enjoy data mining and exploring cut content from the few games play I play nowadays.
-Recently I randomly decided to look online for cut content from Splinter Cell and I was kind of surprised on the lack of datamined info.
-There isn't really much information on the topic aside from [an OG Xbox review copy](<https://hiddenpalace.org/Tom_Clancy%27s_Splinter_Cell_(Sep_13,_2002_prototype)>) of the game which contained two levels cut from the retail Xbox version.
+I got into programming/hacking through video games and I still enjoy data mining/exploring cut content from the few games I play nowadays.
+I recently randomly decided to look online for cut content from Splinter Cell and I was kind of surprised on the lack of datamined info.
+There isn't really much information on the topic aside from [an OG Xbox review copy](<https://hiddenpalace.org/Tom_Clancy%27s_Splinter_Cell_(Sep_13,_2002_prototype)>) of the game which contained two levels cut from the retail Xbox version and some other minor differences.

 Naturally, I decided to _legally backup my personal disc copy of the game_ and got to digging into the files.

-At this point my core objective was to examine the format of the game data and sniff out if there's any indicators of cut content such as textures, models, interesting strings -- whatever.
+My initial core objective was to examine the format of the game data and sniff out if there's any indicators of cut content such as textures, models, interesting strings -- whatever.
 Some nice finds would be debug menus, voice lines, weapon concepts, or levels that are unreachable through normal game progression.

 The game's (truncated) file tree looks like this: